 In recent years, Justin has been searching for more performance opportunities to gain experience.
 Starting with the school orchestra, he then played in his first chamber group, Parnell, in 2019.
 By joining AYO this year he is looking to gain even more performance experience.

 Outside of music, Justin likes Rubik’s cubes, building models and playing sports.

 Athena is in her first year at University of Auckland where she is studying for a BMus/BSc conjoint degree.
-She is majoring in violin, with trombone as second instrument, and specialising in psychology.
+She is majoring in classical performance on the violin and the trombone, and specialising in psychology.

 Athena started learning the violin at the age of 4 and has achieved ABRSM Grade 8.
 Before joining the AYO in 2019, she was part of the Metropolitan Youth Orchestra in Hong Kong.
 She is also a pianist, accompanist and a trombonist, currently playing in St. Andrew’s Big Band.

-Aside from music, Athena enjoys eating good food, listening to music, composing and socialising.
+Aside from music, Athena enjoys eating good food, listening to music, composing and talking to others.